Need to talk? Call 1800 882 436.

 What is the thyroid?

-The thyroid is a butterfly-shaped gland inside your neck that produces the thyroid hormone.
+The thyroid is a butterfly-shaped gland inside your neck that produces thyroid hormone.
 This hormone controls how your body uses energy (your metabolism) and is vital to maintain your health.
-It is also required to support you and your baby’s health during pregnancy.
+It is also important in supporting your and your baby's health during pregnancy.

 How does pregnancy affect thyroid function?